Roman Liberov: Career

 Since 2009, he has been working on a series of films commemorating Russian writers, in which he uses non-fiction and staged filming, animation, puppetry and shadow play, installations, computer graphics, etc. His projects involve famous Soviet and Russian actors: Armen Dzhigarkhanyan, Valentin Gaft, Inna Churikova, Sergei Makovetsky, Viktor Sukhorukov, Chulpan Khamatova, Sergei Puskepalis, and others.

 Since 2016, as a producer and director, he has been holding a series of poetry readings "By the author" ("От автора").
-The first two years the events were held in the Gulag Museum, and since 2018 they have been held in the New Space of the Theatre of Nations.
+The first two years the events were held in the Gulag History Museum, and since 2018 they have been held in the New Space of the Theatre of Nations.
 The invited poet not only read his selected works but also talked about them and himself.
 Each evening was filmed in detail, creating a film archive of contemporary Russian poetry.

 Liberov is the author and publisher of a series of "By hand" ("От руки") comics created by dozens of contemporary young artists based on selected poetic texts from such poets, as Vladislav Khodasevich to Dmitri Prigov.
 A series of poetic zines formed the basis of two exhibition projects at the Marina Tsvetaeva House Museum in 2017 and 2018.

 On January 13, 2023, the music compilation album After Russia, produced by Liberov, was released.
 This collection contains songs performed by popular Russian musicians who were forced to leave Russia because of their anti-war stance after the outbreak of hostilities in Ukraine.
 The songs are written with lyrics by Russian émigré poets who also left Russia 100 years ago.
 Performers include the Noize MC, Monetochka, Nogu Svelo!, Pornofilmy, Naiv, Red Samara Automobile Club, AloeVera, Sansara, Tequilajazzz, and others.